India–Indonesia relations: Strategic partnership

 Historic Indian cultural influence: Indianized Hindu-Buddhist kingdoms within Greater India were spread across Indonesia (Srivijaya, Majapahit, Kalingga, Kutai, Singhasari, Tarumanagara and Pan Pan) and other parts of Southeast Asia (Champa, Dvaravati, Funan, Gangga Negara, Chenla, Langkasuka, and Pagan).

 India and Indonesia, united by historic cultural ties, have signed strategic partnership agreement to enhance cooperation in the national and maritime security and safety, trade connectivity, infrastructure and economic development.
 India's southernmost territory of Andaman and Nicobar Islands lies close to Aceh province of Indonesia, an area which is an important global trade route.

 In May 2018, "Shared Vision of Maritime Cooperation in the Indo Pacific" agreement was signed when Indian Prime Minister Narendra Modi visited Indonesia.
 Subsequently, Indian Navy and Indonesian Navy have been hosting bilateral "Samudra Shakti" naval exercise since November 2018 including in Java Sea and Andaman Sea.

 These exercises are a significant enhancement of operational engagement between these two navies after their 2002 "Ind-Indo Corpat" agreement.
 India and Indonesia are also jointly developing Sabang Deep sea Port, and Indian naval ships have been regularly visiting this port after the signing of the agreement.
 Several Indian navy ships undertook naval exercises and visits to Indonesia e.g. a destroyer INS Rana in 2002, INS Sumitra in July 2018, INS VIJIT in 2019.

+Between 6 and 9 July 2026, Narenda Modi undertook a state visit to Indonesia.
+He met with Indonesian President Prabowo Subianto.
+The two leaders signed 14 bilateral agreements dealing with critical minerals, agriculture and the procurement of Indian BrahMos supersonic cruise missiles and Astra air-to-air missiles.